 Hosting & Security

 ConXus applications are delivered from PDHI servers using a software-as-a-service (SaaS) model.
-The ConXus Platform has achieved HITRUST Common Security Framework (CSF) Certification from the HITRUST Alliance’s CSF Assurance Program for data security and protection of PHI, meeting the requirements of the Health Insurance Portability and Accountability Act (HIPAA), the Health Information Technology for Economic and Clinical Health Act (HITECH), and the US-EU Safe Harbor Framework.
+The ConXus Platform has achieved HITRUST Common Security Framework (CSF) Certification from the HITRUST Alliance’s CSF Assurance Program for data security and protection of PHI, meeting the requirements of the Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH).

 Reliable Performance, Maximum Availability